JuliaLang/julia/doc/stdlib/base.rst

 .. function:: bytestring(::Ptr{Uint8}, [length])

-   Create a string from the address of a C (0-terminated) string.
+   Create a string from the address of a C (0-terminated) string encoded in ASCII or UTF-8.
 A copy is made; the ptr can be safely freed.
 If ``length`` is specified, the string does not have to be 0-terminated.
-The string will be encoded as either ASCII or UTF-8.

 .. function:: bytestring(s)